ponylang/pony-patterns/docs/code-sharing/notifier.md

 Actor specialization arises often when you want to create reusable Pony code.
 There's a pattern in the standard library that is one of the more common ways to address.
 Let's have a look at the "Notifier pattern".

+Note that our example is based on the `Timers` actor from the standard library. `Timers` is an actor but it has an intermediate class that it uses as part of its design; that class `Timer` is what we will be looking at.
+It demonstrates the notifier pattern quite well.
+It's just important to remember that everything that happens in the `Timer` class is reusable logic that calls into logic to specialize a `Timers` actor.

 ## Solution

 ```pony